-Roofing including roof space

-Repair category: 2

-Notes: There are a number of chipped and slipped roof slates and vegetation growth is noted to the roof covering.
+Roofing including roof space Repair category: 2 Notes: There are a number of chipped and slipped roof slates.
 A reputable roofing contractor can be asked to inspect the roof structure to advise on all necessary repairs to ensure wind and water tightness.
 Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
 Regular maintenance is anticipated until replacement.
+The flat roof coverings have a limited life expectancy and can fail without warning.
+Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
+A reputable roofing contractor will be able to provide further advice.
+There are valley gutters.
+These can be problematic especially within older buildings, and maintenance should be undertaken regularly.
+A slate is lodged within the valley gutter and should be cleared.

 Rainwater fittings

 Repair category:

 Notes: No significant defects evident.

+There are wall head gutters.
+These can be problematic, especially within older buildings, and maintenance should be undertaken regularly.